Bodycam video shows aftermath of elderly man’s fiery death - NewsBreak

 “It’s OK, Dad.
 It’s OK,” said Kendra.
 “Everything’s going to be OK.”

-The exchange, and Kendra’s interview the morning of the fire, was captured by a Kent County detective’s body-worn camera.5 things to know about Threads, Twitter’s newest rival
+The exchange, and Kendra’s interview the morning of the fire, was captured by a Kent County detective’s body-worn camera.

 Ronald Krueger, 89, was bandaged and heavily sedated after suffering what doctors described as “very, very deep” burns over a third of his body.